ATXDAO/rep-and-roles-starter-kit/README.md

 On the home page, you should see many colorful and variable cards and widgets which display your Reputation Tokens in full force!

-By navigating to the `Debug Contracts` page, you can interact with and view the properties of your deploy Reputation system!
+By navigating to the `Debug Contracts` page, you can interact with and view the properties of your deployed Reputation System!

 <!-- # 🏗 Scaffold-ETH 2